vlkong/cplex_conda_build_recipe/README.md

 the name `cplex`.
 If you want to mix private and public package, I recommend you change the name of your CPLEX (on public conda, `cplex` is the name for the Community Edition package).

 # Prerequisites
-Once `conda` is installed and your  environment activated, you need to install `conda-build` with command:
+Once `conda` is installed, you need to create a conda environment with the target python version.

+Activate the environment, then install the `conda-build` package:
 ```
 $ conda install conda-build
 ```

-You also need CPLEX Optimization studio installed.

 # Edit build file